VirtoCommerce/vc-module-cart/README.md

 1. Multiple payments methods
 1. Create new cart from orders history

-The main purpose of the cart module is to save and store the shopping cart data and changes on VC Manager side.
+The main purpose of the Cart module is to implement customer shopping cart management in VC eCommerce solution.
+It encapsulates data persistence, management services and exposes REST API endpoints.

-The cart module is connected with the shopping cart via two types of API requests:
+The cart module is connected with the shopping cart API requests:

 1. General API request that allows saving the entire shopping cart information on the database;
 1. Specific API requests that allow call specific operations, for example delete, edit, choose payment method, choose delivery type, etc.